Illustration 129571909 © Ylivdesign - Dreamstime.com

 Diabetic emergencies and diabetic shock can occur either when your blood glucose level becomes dangerously low (hypoglycemia) or when it becomes dangerously high (hyperglycemia).
 If you’re managing diabetes, it’s important to understand the difference—and how to react.

 Here, we dig into both hypoglycemia and hyperglycemia, pinpointing the symptoms as well as the dangers of leaving them untreated.
-In the case of hyperglycemia, we also describe two emergencies that can arise:

 - Diabetic ketoacidosis (DKA)

 - Hyperosmolar hyperglycemic nonketotic syndrome (HHNS) (For information on how to avoid diabetic shock, please see our posts Dealing with Blood Sugar Levels and Normal Glucose Levels: Check Your Numbers.)

 Hypolgycemia, or low blood glucose, can occur in diabetics for a variety of reasons.
 It can be the result of simply having skipped a meal or having exercised too much for the amount of food you have consumed or medication you have taken.
 It can also be the consequence of insulin or insulin promoting medications.

 Symptoms low blood sugar levels can range from mild to severe: